Field archive

 Rita Rudner

-Comedian and Politeness Cut Deeper
+Comedian Who Made Politeness Cut Deeper

 Riva Lehrer

-Artist and Disability Portraiture Answer Back
+The Artist Who Made Disability Portraiture Answer Back

 Robert Evans